ctufts/ctufts.github.io/_posts/blog/2017-06-21-StatisticalPower.md

 Calculating the statistical power of the experiment will allow us to answer question 3, however first we must answer the first 2 questions.

 # Effect Size
 Let's address question 1 first.
 In order to understand what power really is we need to understand effect size.
 Effect size is a standardized measure of an effect.
-For example is a change of 10 points on the test when the standard deviation is 2 points any different than a change of 5 points with a standard deviation of 1 point?
+Is a change of 10 points on the test when the standard deviation is 2 points any different than a change of 5 points with a standard deviation of 1 point?
 Effect size allows for the comparison of experiments which may be on different scales.